HitenPanwar23/Titanic-Survival-Prediction/README.md

 # Conclusion

-The model that I use to make prediction for which passenger on board the ship would survive and then another prediction to see if i would have survived, is Decision tree Classifier because it has 76.16% testing accuracy and 99.39% training accuracy.
+The model that I use to make prediction for which passenger on board the ship would survive and then another prediction to see if i would have survived, is Random Forest Classifier because it has 78.50% testing accuracy and 98.79% training accuracy.
 Now we have chosen a model for making the predictions, so we see if i would i have survived or not.
-After putting the values, it looks like i would have not
+After putting the values, it looks like i would have not survived.